lastingParadox/ff-site/archive-to-markdown/md/ff2/24-feel-the-heat.md

 **Jelsafan0** _(28-Oct-18 04:08 PM)_

-> hmm, no, doesn’t look like it.
+> hmm, no, doesn't look like it.

 **Deyner** _(28-Oct-18 04:08 PM)_